objectivehtml/Channel-Data/README.md

 ## QueryBuilder

-QueryBuilder is a standalone class that provides a clean syntax for building SQL statements based on the Eloquent syntax.
-QueryBuilder can be used a standalone class, or within the [Models](#models) themselves.
+QueryBuilder is a standalone class that provides a clean syntax for building SQL statements based on the Eloquent ORM.
+QueryBuilder can be used as a standalone class, or within the [Models](#models) themselves.

 ### Instantiate